How Much Do Food Trucks Make? Revenue & Profit Guide for 2026

 • $40,000 in monthly sales × 4% margin = $1,600 CAD profit

-• $40,000 × 12% margin = $4,800 CAD profit if you optimize costs and boost high-margin items
+• $40,000 × 12% margin = $4,800 CAD profit when you optimize costs and promote high-margin items

 5. Owner’s Compensation